 Dr. Paola Basile is an

-Associate Professor of Italian and French Studies at Lake Erie College (LEC).
+Associate Professor of Italian and French Studies at Lake Erie College, she

-She earned a Laurea di dottore (doctor degree) with honors from La Sapienza-
+joined LEC in 2005.
+She earned a Laurea di dottore (doctor degree) with honors

-University of Rome, in Modern Languages & Literatures; a Ph.D. in
+from La Sapienza- University of Rome, in Modern Languages & Literatures; a

-Comparative Literature (summa cum laude) from Université de Montréal; an M.A.
+Ph.D. in Comparative Literature (summa cum laude) from Université de Montréal;

 Dr. Paola Basile has